XavierLevenfiche/Tactical-Networking/research-log.md

 Key insight: LoRa offers long communication range but extremely limited bandwidth.

 This may affect its ability to support high-frequency location updates for multiple devices.

+---

+### Entry 4 — LoRa Use Cases

+Expanded research into practical applications of LoRa networking.

+Observation: LoRa networks work well for low-frequency telemetry and messaging but may struggle with high-frequency data such as rapid location updates.